Paul Peterson (American football)

 Paul Peterson (born July 29, 1980) is an American football coach and former player.
-He is the head football coach at Utah Tech University, formerly named Dixie State University, in St. George, Utah, a position he has held since the 2019 season.
+He was the head football coach at Utah Tech University in St. George, Utah, from 2019 to 2023.
 Peterson played college football as quarterback at Boston College.
 He was the first Boston College quarterback to start his career 6–0, and compiled a 12–2 record for his career with the Boston College Eagles, including two bowl game victories, in the 2003 San Francisco Bowl and 2004 Continental Tire Bowl.
 He was named the Big East Offensive Player of the Week twice, the MVP of the Continental Tire Bowl, and BC's team MVP in 2004.

 Playing career

 High school

 Peterson was an all-state selection as junior and senior at Bingham High School in South Jordan, Utah.
 He holds the school's single-season record for passing yardage (2,011) and career record for passing yards (3,900).
 He totaled 38 touchdown passes including 20 in his senior season.
 He also played baseball and basketball.
 After high school, Peterson served a two-year Mormon mission in Nicaragua (August 1999–July 2001).